Court-order context

 Already have an expungement order?
-We use it.
+It can help.

 The problem: expunged in court ≠ removed online